 - 1. Upon completion of eight (8) full years of service to the College, members of the bargaining unit shall have their base salaries increased by three percent (3%), effective with the start of the next contract year.
-If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.061 in the appropriate column based on his/her credentials, shall have his/her salary adjusted upward to at least that minimum. - 2.
-Upon completion of ten (10) full years of service to the College, members of the bargaining unit shall have their base salaries increased by three percent (3%), effective with the start of the next contract year.
-If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.093 in the appropriate column based on his/her credentials, shall have his/her salary adjusted upward to at least that minimum. - 3.
-Upon completion of fifteen (15) full years of service to the College, members of the bargaining unit shall have their base salaries increased by three percent (3%), effective with the start of the next contract year.
-If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.126 in the appropriate column based on his/her credentials, shall have his/her salary adjusted upward to at least that minimum. - 4.
-Upon completion of twenty (20) full years of service to the College, members of the bargaining unit shall have their base salaries increased by three percent (3%), effective with the start of the next year.
-If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.159 in the appropriate column based on his/her credentials, shall have his/her salary adjusted upward to at least that minimum. - 5.
-Upon completion of twenty-five (25) full years of service to the College, members of the bargaining unit shall have their base salaries increased by three percent (3%), effective with the start of the next contract year.
-If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.194 in the appropriate column based on his/her credentials, shall have his/her salary adjusted upward to at least that minimum.
+If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.061 in the appropriate column based on their credentials, shall have their salary adjusted upward to at least that minimum. - 2.
+Upon completion of ten (10) full years of service to the College, members of the bargaining unit shall have their base salaries increased by four percent (4%), effective with the start of the next contract year.
+If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.093 in the appropriate column based on their credentials, shall have their salary adjusted upward to at least that minimum. - 3.
+Upon completion of fifteen (15) full years of service to the College, members of the bargaining unit shall have their base salaries increased by five percent (5%), effective with the start of the next contract year.
+If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.126 in the appropriate column based on their credentials, shall have their salary adjusted upward to at least that minimum. - 4.
+Upon completion of twenty (20) full years of service to the College, members of the bargaining unit shall have their base salaries increased by six percent (6%), effective with the start of the next year.
+If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.159 in the appropriate column based on their credentials, shall have their salary adjusted upward to at least that minimum.

+5. Upon completion of twenty-five (25) full years of service to the College, members of the bargaining unit shall have their base salaries increased by three percent (3%), effective with the start of the next contract year.
+If, after said increase, any faculty member crossing this threshold, whose base salary is not equal to the minimum starting salary for that year multiplied by 1.194 in the appropriate column based on their credentials, shall have their salary adjusted upward to at least that minimum.